 For Those with a Previous ADHD Diagnosis

 A rush to diagnose ADHD without a systematic review of all of the pertinent information can lead to an improper diagnosis.
-Dr. Migalski and the clinicians at Andersonville Behavioral Health are experts in the differential diagnosis and treatment of ADHD.
+Our clinicians are experts in the differential diagnosis and treatment of ADHD.
 In collaborating with individuals to clarify the nature of their difficulties, we work to construct and implement only the most effective interventions.

 Those who may have received an ADHD diagnosis from their primary care physician, but who have never consulted a psychologist, are strongly encouraged to do so.
 An inaccurate ADHD diagnosis can result in the wrong treatment being implemented, which may lead to serious consequences.
 As primary care physicians are limited in the expertise required to conduct a comprehensive mental health assessment, it is essential for mental health consumers to be well informed about which health care providers are best equipped to help when ADHD is suspected.